 If you are decorating an artificial tree, you will need to fluff the tree before adding the ribbon.

-Decorating a simple Christmas tree with ribbon takes only minutes, and it adds a ton of visual interest.
+Decorating a simple Christmas tree with ribbon takes only minutes, adding a ton of visual interest.

 The first step is cutting the first piece of ribbon about 36″ long.
 I will be using two ribbons on this Christmas tree; however, sometimes, I use three ribbons.